dhondta/python-tinyscript/docs/helpers.md

 **Name** | **Description**
 :---: | :---:
-`ts.execute` | dummy alias for calling a subprocess and returning its STDOUT and STDERR `ts.process` | decorator for turning a function into a process `ts.processes_clean` | cleanup function for joining processes opened with `ts.process`
+`ts.apply` | convenience function for applying a list of functions to the given arguments and keyword-arguments `ts.execute` | dummy alias for calling a subprocess and returning its STDOUT and STDERR `ts.process` | decorator for turning a function into a process `ts.processes_clean` | cleanup function for joining processes opened with `ts.process`